csci141/Labs/202440/Lab7/Lab7_8.md

     set to 2048, meaning that the model will generate at most 2048 tokens for this query.
 - stop: A list of tokens at which the model should stop generating further output.
 In this case, the token
     \nis given, meaning that the model will stop producing output when a new line is generated.
 - stream: A boolean flag indicating whether to stream the output.
-Ifstreamis True, an iterator with be returned, allowing you to print each token as they are generated.
+Ifstreamis True, an iterator will be returned, allowing you to print each token as they are generated.
 Ifstreamis False, the entire text completion will be returned at once.